-Sam had a brother named John (after whom I’m named).
-“Uncle Jack” and his wife Greta came to Victoria a couple of times each year to visit.
-They were from San Francisco, U.S.A. which sounded mysterious and far away to me.
-I do have a vague memory of visiting them at their home in San Francisco, possibly when we got stranded in California, but the times they visited us in Victoria were the best remembered.
+Sam had a brother named John Edward Marks (after whom I’m named).
+My “Uncle Jack” and his wife Greta came to Victoria a couple of times each year to visit.
+They were from San Francisco, which sounded so mysterious and far away to me.
+I do have a vague memory of visiting them at their home in San Francisco, possibly when we all got stranded in California, but the times they visited us in Victoria were the best remembered.

-Like Poppy, my Uncle Jack was a relatively conservative, reserved man, but he seemed to possess a sort of casual easy quality which made me feel comfortable.
+Like Poppy, my Uncle Jack seemed like a relatively conservative, reserved man, but he seemed to possess a sort of casual easy quality which made me feel comfortable.
 You might call it “laid back” now.
 I thought maybe he was rich too, coming from the States, wearing an ascot and clip-on sunglasses.
-Aunty Greta, in contrast, was much more animated and spoke in a lively and energetic manner that made watching her in conversation a treat.
+In contrast, his wife, my Aunty Greta, was much more animated and spoke in a lively and energetic manner that made it a treat to watch her in conversation.
 She also had a European accent that made her sound a bit like a lost Gabor sister.
-Basically, she was fun to be around.

 When I was older, I discovered a very old photo of Poppy and Jack together as young men.
 Poppy was decked out in what looks like a Mountie uniform, so I think this picture was taken not long after Poppy began his long RCMP career back in 1919.
 I’ve often wondered if Poppy met Jack first, and then married Jack’s sister, or if he met Sam first.